bratkartoffel/security-jwt/README.md

   * When using cookies this is done automatically by your browser

 # Configuration
-This library will run out-of the box, but you should at least take a look at the different cryptProperties properties.
+This library will run out-of the box, but you should at least take a look at the different configuration properties.
 I tried to make them reasonable secure, but if you're really paranoid you can change them as you like.

 By default, this library creates an hmac secret on startup.
 As this is no problem for testing and running your application you are strongly adviced to define a static key.
 Otherwise you will render all access tokens invalid upon service restart, thus requiring your clients to login again.

 I recommend using ECDSA for tokens (you can use [this](base/src/test/java/eu/fraho/spring/securityJwt/util/CreateEcdsaJwtKeys.java) class for that) and setting the ```algorithm``` field to something like ES256.

-## Token cryptProperties (Prefix fraho.jwt.token)
+## Token configuration (Prefix fraho.jwt.token)
 | Property        | Default                     | Description   |
 |-----------------|-----------------------------|---------------|
 | algorithm       | HS256                       | The signature algorithm used for the tokens.
 For a list of valid algorithms please see either the [JWT spec](https://tools.ietf.org/html/rfc7518#section-3) or [JWSAlgorithm](https://bitbucket.org/connect2id/nimbus-jose-jwt/src/master/src/main/java/com/nimbusds/jose/JWSAlgorithm.java)|